 FAQ about Confident Childbirth hypnobirthing

-I’m a very down-to-earth person.
+I’m a very practical and active person.
 Is Confident Childbirth hypnobirthing for me?

-How you approach the birth of your baby is entirely up to you and my whole aim is to support and guide you to find the thought processes and mental skills that work best for you.
+How you approach the birth of your baby is entirely up to you and our whole aim is to support and guide you to find the confidence and mental skills that work best for you.

 Surely pain is purely physical – how can my mind have any effect on it?